bee-san/bee-san/README.md

     <br><br>
     I work in AI & PenTesting, and also a moderator for TryHackMe (ex-#2 on the leaderboard) :sparkles:
     <br><br>
+    Inventor of Ciphey, and RustScan.
 My destiny in life is to help others :grin:
     <br><br>
     P.S.
 I'm not sure whether I have more plants or lines of code as this point :shrug:
   </samp>